Celebrating Women’s Equality DayAugust 26, 2009

 While Women’s Equality Day is about celebration and raising public awareness of this historic accomplishment, it is still a significant way to humbly recognize that the work for women’s equality is not yet finished.

 Even though we have the right to vote, women are underrepresented in public office.
-AAUW’s Executive Director, Linda D. Hallman, CAE, tackles this issue head on with her call to action on More magazine’s blog.
+AAUW’s CEO, Linda D. Hallman, CAE, tackles this issue head on with her call to action on More magazine’s blog.
 As she so astutely contends:

 Though we make up more than 50 percent of the U.S. population, we hold only 17 percent of the seats in Congress.
 That’s staggeringly low, and I know we can do better.
 We need to mobilize our mothers, daughters, sisters, aunts, and maybe even ourselves, to run for office.
 It’s never too late or too early.
 (Click here to read More of Linda’s guest blog post.)